romanpunia/vitex/README.md

 + **TH_WITH_RMLUI** will enable RmlUi library and gui interfaces, defaults to true

 ## Core built-in dependencies from **/src/supplies**
-These are used widely and presents useful features
 * [bullet3](https://github.com/bulletphysics/bullet3)
 * [angelscript](https://sourceforge.net/projects/angelscript/)
 * [wepoll](https://github.com/piscisaureus/wepoll)